jadecobra/gym/python_tdd/docs/tdd_calculator.md

     # AssertionError
     ```
 - `self.assertFalse(True)` the line of code that caused the failure
 - `File "/<PATH_TO_CALCULATOR>/calculator/tests/test_calculator.py", line 7, in test_failure` where in the file the error occurred - line 7 in the `test_failure` function in the `test_calculator.py` file.
-Clicking on this line will place your cursor at the position in the IDE
+Clicking on this line will place your cursor at the position in the Interactive Development Environment(IDE)
 - `Traceback (most recent call last):` all the information returned by python is the traceback, showing the most recent call python made last.
 - `FAIL: test_failure (tests.TestCalculator.test_failure)` a header giving information about the test
     - `tests.TestCalculator.test_failure` is the location of the failing test